Weight conjectures for $\ell$-compact groups and spetses: Weight conjectures for Spetses

 \begin{proof} Let $X=X(e,r,n)$ and let $\cF$ be the fusion system corresponding to $X(q)$ via Theorem~\ref{thm:bm}.
 Then, the required equality is

-By our assumption on the validity of AWC, by \cite[Cor.~1.3]{KLLS19} we have $\bm(\cF)=\bk(\cF)$.
-Note that \cite[Cor.~1.3]{KLLS19} assumes AWC for all blocks of all finite groups but it can be easily seen from the proof that in the trivial $2$-cocycle case, it suffices to assume AWC only for principal blocks.
+By our assumption on the validity of the AW conjecture, by \cite[Cor.~1.3]{KLLS19} we have $\bm(\cF)=\bk(\cF)$.
+Note that \cite[Cor.~1.3]{KLLS19} assumes the AW conjecture for all blocks of all finite groups but it can be easily seen from the proof that in the trivial $2$-cocycle case, it suffices to assume the AW conjecture only for principal blocks.
 Let $s\in S$ be fully $\cF$-centralised.
 By Proposition~\ref{prop:centr} and Theorem~\ref{thm:centr GGR}, $C_\cF(s)$ is a direct product of fusion systems $\cF_i$ where $\cF_i$ corresponds to some $X_i(q^{d_i})$ with $X_i$ an $\ell$-compact group with Weyl group $G(e_i,r_i,n_i)$.
 Moreover, $W(s)_{\phi(s)}=\prod_i G(e_i,r_i,n_i)$ by Lemma~\ref{l:identifyws2}.
 Applying the weight count for generalised Grassmannians to each component $X_i$ (noting that $q^{d_i}\equiv 1\pmod\ell$) and passing to direct products gives $\bw(C_\cF(s)) = |\Irr(W(s)_{\phi_s})|$.
 Hence,

 where the second equality is by definition. \end{proof}